Buying an RV is a big decision and not one that you should go into unprepared.

 When my family heads out on our weekend camping trips, we plan on cooking all of our meals.
 While it is fun to do our cooking outside and over the fire, we still do plenty of meals inside our camper and store all of our food and cooking supplies in the kitchen.

-Just as with your permanant home, a large kitchen is a nice luxury but it also can add a lot of cost to your purchase.
+Just as with your permanent home, a large kitchen is a nice luxury but it also can add a lot of cost to your purchase.

 Flat Screen TVs